-Federal Housing Administration, or FHA, Title 1 Loans are a well-kept secret by the Department of Housing and Urban Development.
+Federal Housing Administration (FHA) Title 1 Loans are a well-kept secret by the Department of Housing and Urban Development.
 FHA routinely guarantees mortgage loans made by approved lenders, such as banks and credit unions, to borrowers with less than perfect credit and moderate incomes.
-They are mitigating the risk of these mortgage loans for the lenders in case of borrower default.
+They mitigate the risk of these mortgage loans for the lenders in case of borrower default.

 We don’t often hear about the FHA Title 1 Loan program, but it is a home improvement, renovation, and repair loan program.
 Most people automatically think of applying for a home equity loan or a home equity line of credit (HELOC) to get the money for home improvement or repair.
 Not everyone can qualify for either the loan or the line of credit based on the equity in their home.
 That’s where the FHA Title 1 Loan program steps in.